microsoft/SEAL/README.md

 1. add a reference in your project to `SEALNet.dll`;
 1. ensure the native shared library is available for your application when run.
-The easiest way to ensure this is to copy `libsealnetnative.so` to the same directory where your application's executable is located.
+The easiest way to ensure this is to copy the native shared library to the same directory where your application's executable is located.

 # Getting Started